 A technique called intracytoplasmic sperm injection (ICSI) is used to assist fertilization for couples with male-factor infertility that is unresponsive to other clinical and laboratory forms of treatment.
 The procedure involves injecting a single, live sperm directly into a mature oocyte.
 We recommend ICSI for couples who have no or very low rates of fertilization during previous treatment cycles or when the number of normal motile sperm available is less than that required for standard IVF procedures.
 The American Society for Reproductive Medicine recognized ICSI as a standard clinical technique for assisting fertilization in 1994.

-During the past three years (January 2008 – December 2010), ICSI was used for insemination in 52 percent of the in vitro fertilization cases performed at the UIHC.
+During the three year period of January 2008 – December 2010, ICSI was used for insemination in 52 percent of the in vitro fertilization cases performed at the UIHC.
 It is important to recognize that the fertilization rate, which is the number of eggs that fertilize divided by the number of eggs injected and the ongoing pregnancy rate per egg retrieval vary with the egg quality, the age of the woman from whom the eggs are retrieved and the method of sperm collection.
 The fertilization rate for each sperm collection method and ongoing pregnancy rates for each female partner age group is shown in the table below.

 It has been our experience, and the experience of programs around the world, that oocytes fertilized after insemination by ICSI are equal in quality and viability and are capable of implanting in the uterus with the same frequency as oocytes fertilized after conventional in vitro insemination techniques.
 Furthermore, the pregnancy, miscarriage and delivery rates following transfer of oocytes fertilized after insemination by ICSI are similar to the outcomes following transfer of fertilized oocytes inseminated by conventional in vitro insemination techniques.
 We also have found that oocytes fertilized after insemination by ICSI survive cryopreservation just as well as fertilized oocytes that had been inseminated by conventional in vitro insemination techniques.
 Please refer to our program’s procedure outcome data for additional outcome data for your specific age group.